HyperNylium/mkv-auto/README.md

 Note: `defaults.ini` contains the default options for this utility.
 If you want to make any changes, create a new file named `user.ini` with the parameters you want to override.
 The same applies for the Subliminal [config](https://github.com/Diaoul/subliminal/blob/main/docs/config.toml): `subliminal_defaults.toml` &rarr; `subliminal.toml`.
 For the Subliminal config, make sure to at least include all the original fields from `subliminal_defaults.toml`.

-An example config for just keeping English audio and subtitle tracks can be seen in `example-user.ini`.
+A simplified config for just keeping English audio and subtitles can be seen in `example-user.ini`.

 ## Ways to run MKV-Auto